pachyderm/pachyderm/doc/reference/s3gateway_api.md

 Lists the in-progress multipart uploads in the given branch.
 The `delimiter` query parameter is not supported.
-The `branch` parameter is a non-standard extension that allows you to specify which branch to on the given repo to list objects from; if unspecified, it defaults to `master`.
+The `branch` parameter is a non-standard extension that allows you to specify which branch on the given repo to list objects from; if unspecified, it defaults to `master`.

 #### PUT Bucket